CCBDA-UPC/Assignments-2025/Lab06.md

 **Q51: Has everything gone alright?
 What have you changed?**

+**Q52: Assess the current version of the web application against each of the twelve factor application.**

-**Q52: How long have you been working on this session (including the optional part)?
+**Q53: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?** Add your answers to `README.md`.

 Add all these files to your repository and comment what you think is relevant in your session's *README.md*.